Laboratories and certification bodies in the QS scheme

 Certification bodies and auditors: qualified experts in action on site

 Together with their members and auditors, certification bodies are an important link in the chain between QS and the businesses and companies participating in the QS scheme.
-In the audits, the auditors inspect and assess whether and how the QS stipulations are implemented.
+In the audits, the auditors inspect and assess whether and how the client oriented requirements are implemented.
 During this process, they carry out a thorough inspection of all the relevant production and marketing processes and check the corresponding documentation.

 Laboratories: focus on maximum levels and limit values